 The moral and financial duties of the NFL, and the NCAA and the high-school teams that constitute its feeder league, are therefore in alignment.
 Acting to change football is both the right thing to do and a way to preserve the sport.
 Radical changes such as abolishing the three-point stance or eliminating helmets should be studied alongside simpler tweaks such as teaching different tackling techniques at the youth level.
 Top leagues should issue directives to lower-level organizations and seek advice from outside counsel, as they once did with Roosevelt.
 The sport’s guardians should be honest about its consequences; they ought to divert some of their plentiful revenue towards a commission whose task would be to examine and implement changes to the sport that can save it — and its players.

 But it has to be conceded that the prospect of change is dim.
 The NFL Players Association has long been the most toothless of the big-league unions, while the NCAA has a vested interest in denying that its main money-maker presents any contradictions for the solons of higher education.
 Regular Americans, too, have a moral duty to rethink their relationship to the sport.
 This goes far deeper than a seasonal reaction against politically motivated players kneeling during the anthem.
 The entire football enterprise needs to be studied afresh, with honest awareness of the threats, an informed understanding of the historical parallels, and tough-minded realism about what the game of tomorrow might entail.
 But last Sunday night, with Ryan Shazier still immobilized in the hospital, I watched his team take on my beloved Ravens.
 The only question on my mind was whether the Ravens defense could stave off another late Ben Roethlisberger drive.
-And sitting there, rapt, concerns about the exhausted pass rush racing through my head, I was joined by more than 13 million Americans, all wondering precisely the same thing.
+And sitting there, rapt, concerns about nothing besides the pass rush racing through my head, I was joined by more than 13 million Americans, all wondering the same thing.